mike911209/NTHU-lab-random-seat/readme.md

 if you have any question, you can mail me mike911209@gmail.com

-> This repo isn't written by me, I got this from somewhere and fix some bugs, if you are the owner, please contact me, thx
+> The code isn't written by me, I got this from somewhere and fix some bugs, if you are the owner, please contact me, thx

 ## Prerequisite
 ```